micheletest/automation-tool-compare/README.md

 ## Browser note

 The chosen browser is Firefox because per Treasury Direct guidance, Chrome doesn't work with saving the output of the calculation.

+## Why did I do this?

+I have a bunch of savings bonds (>50), some fully matured, and some not.
+I wanted to verify their estimated price before cashing them in.
+It's so much easier to enter in details to a csv than to the website.

+There were a few fully featured calculators already, including one that used selenium.
+I didn't really need to write this, but I did want to develop a Playwright version.
+This didn't turn out to be the best example of Playwright though.
+I'm using both python and javascript versions as libraries, so not using full capabilities.
+And my locator strategy is not ideal.
+I prefer to use accessibility selectors, but this was quick, easy, and the page is pretty static.